maxbrzr/dcat-ap-hub/README.md

 # DCAT-AP Hub

-This library enables easy downloading and loading of datasets whose metadata is provided in the DCAT-AP format.
+This library enables easy downloading and loading of datasets and models whose metadata is provided in the DCAT-AP format.
 Currently, only JSON-LD is supported.

 ### How To Install